 This course is intended to introduce students to the basic procedural and doctrinal concepts and frameworks of Canadian criminal law.
-The course begins with an overview of several basic concepts, including: the sources of criminal law, principles of statutory interpretation, and the limits of Canadian criminal jurisdiction.
-The course analyzes principles of actus reus (the wrongful act) and mens rea (the guilty state of mind) and their role in defining the essential elements of criminal offences.
-A number of specific criminal offences are examined in connection with these components.
-These include homicide and sexual assault-related offences.
-The course provides an overview of excuses and defences to criminal charges and the various elements that constitute them.
-The course then shifts toward examining the powers of law enforcement officials while investigating crimes – particularly interrogations and confessions.
-As part of this examination, we will study how the Canadian Charter of Rights and Freedoms and the common law governs the admission of evidence procured by law enforcement officials.
+The course begins with an overview of several basic concepts including the sources of criminal law and procedure, and the limits of Canadian criminal jurisdiction.
+The course then analyzes principles of actus reus (the wrongful act) and mens rea (the guilty state of mind) and their role in defining the essential elements of criminal offences.
+Several specific criminal offences are examined in connection with these components, including homicide and sexual assault.
+The course provides an overview of some excuses and defences to criminal charges.
+In the second term student-led seminars cover a variety of criminal law topics such as the powers of law enforcement officials while investigating crimes and sentencing offenders.
+Throughout the course we will study how the Canadian Charter of Rights and Freedoms and the common law applies to the criminal justice process.